 We meet in March, May, July, September and November in the Pilgrim Uniting Church in central Adelaide, and we are always delighted to welcome visitors at our meetings.
 In the other months between February and December, we hold a business meeting for our State Executive and denominational liaison officers.

 Our Unit was founded in 1936 as the Women’s United Church Association when women from the various Women’s Inter-Church Councils combined to be involved in the state’s Centenary celebrations with a representative float in the Floral Festival and Pageant.
 The women involved in the presentation so enjoyed the experience and each other’s company that they decided to continue to work together, and hold an annual function.
-This was the beginning of a series of fundraising functions, known originally as 'Musical-At-Home' and held for many years in the Adelaide Town Hall, which continue and are recognised today as Community Concern Events.
+This was the beginning of a series of fundraising functions, known originally as 'Musical-At-Home' and held for many years in the Adelaide Town Hall, which continued until November 2019 and in more recent years were recognised as Community Concern Events.

 In 1963 the Association became the affiliating body through which the newly established Interim Committee of Australian Church Women could work.
 In 1967 the name of the association was changed to Women’s Inter-Church Council of SA – it took us until 1974 to gain our title of Australian Church Women South Australian Unit.